dataforgoodfr/batch7_satellite_ges/README.md

 # What we want to do

-First approach: peak detection from OCO2 & inference from inventory data [in progress]
+First approach: peak detection from O-CO2 & inference from inventory data [in progress]

-- Detect peak in OCO 2 data, 2 step methodology
+- Detect peak in O-CO2 data, 2 step methodology
-	- Step 1: Identification of local ‘peaks’ through Gaussian fits (curve_fit) ; Taking into account intrinsic complexity of OCO2 data, notably: High variance across ‘background’ Co2 level across the globe, narrowness & incompleteness of plumes observations (due to clouds / fogs / …), ...
+	- Step 1: Identification of local ‘peaks’ through Gaussian fits (curve_fit) ; Taking into account intrinsic complexity of O-CO2 data, notably: High variance across ‘background’ CO² level across the globe, narrowness & incompleteness of plumes observations (due to clouds / fogs / …), ...
 	- Step 2: Elimination of irrelevant peaks to keep only ‘true’ anomalies: So far, through a quite drastic & manual methodology, with rules to keep only clear Gaussians ; Objective to improve this part with algo-based anomaly detection

 - Aggregate known sources of CO² from inventory data: Using EDGAR & World Resource Institute